 Amended Eff.
 May 1, 2013.

+15A NCAC 02D .0963 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .0963 FIBERGLASS BOAT MANUFACTURING MATERIALS

-(a) For the purpose of this Rule, the following definitions apply:
+(a) For the purpose of this Rule, the following definitions shall apply:

 (1) "Closed molding" means any fabrication techniques in which pressure is used to distribute the resin through the reinforcing fabric placed between two mold surfaces to either saturate the fabric or fill the mold cavity.

-(2) "Monomer" means a volatile organic compound that partly combines with itself, or other similar compounds, by a cross-linking reaction to become a part of the cured resin.
+(2) "Monomer" means a volatile organic compound that partly combines with itself, or other similar compounds, by a cross-linking reaction to become part of the cured resin.

 (3) "Open molding" means the open mold which is first spray-coated with a clear or pigmented polyester resin known as a gel coat.
 The gel coat will become the outer surface of the finished part.

-(b) This Rule applies to a facility that manufactures hulls or decks of boats and related parts, builds molds to make fiberglass boat hulls or decks and related parts from fiberglass, or makes polyester resin putties for assembling fiberglass parts; and whose volatile organic compounds emissions exceed the threshold established in Paragraph (b) of Rule .0902 of this Section from sources for the following operations:
+(b) This Rule applies to a facility that manufactures hulls or decks of boats and related parts, builds molds to make fiberglass boat hulls or decks and related parts from fiberglass, or makes polyester resin putties for assembling fiberglass parts; and whose volatile organic compounds emissions exceed the threshold established in 15A NCAC 02D .0902(b) from sources for the following operations:

-(1) open molding and gel coat operations (including pigmented gel coat, clear gel coat, production resin, tooling gel coat, and tooling resin);
+(1) open molding and gel coat operation, including pigmented gel coat, clear gel coat, production resin, tooling gel coat, and tooling resin;

 (2) resins and gel coat mixing operations; and